Stop Gummy Melting for Good—It’s Not the Heat

 Why gummies “melt” when they shouldn’t

-Most gummy systems don’t behave like foods with a clean melting point.
-Instead, they move through a gradual change in texture: firm to soft, then tacky, then deformed.
-Customers call that “melted,” but the root cause is often water acting like a plasticizer.
-When the gummy absorbs moisture (from air, packaging headspace, or incomplete curing), it becomes more mobile and loses its ability to hold shape-especially in warm conditions.
+Most gummy systems don’t have a clean melting point.
+Instead, they change gradually: firm to soft, then tacky, then deformed.
+Customers call that “melted,” but the root cause is often water acting as a plasticizer.
+When the gummy absorbs moisture (from air, packaging headspace, or incomplete curing), it becomes more mobile and loses shape—especially in warm conditions.
+Humidity is the trigger; heat just speeds it up.
+That’s why one package survives a warm day and another collapses, even with the same formula on paper.

 The overlooked keys: aw and Tg